Patbox/TextPlaceholderAPI/docs/user/text-format.md

       This tag should be closed.

-This tag allows you to change font to any build in one or one provided by resource pack.
+This tag allows you to change font to any built in one or one provided by resource pack.

 You can use it by simply adding `#!xml <font:[value]>`, where `[value]` is just a font name.
-Minecraft has 3 build-in fonts: `default`, `uniform` and `alt`.
+Minecraft has 3 built-in fonts: `default`, `uniform` and `alt`.

 ### Inserting